Single bowl vs. double bowl: Which is better?

 - Dino Rachiele

-With a single bowl sink, large cookware finally fits the way it should.
-Stockpots, woks, roasting pans, baking sheets, and half sheet pans can lay flat inside the bowl.
+With a single-bowl sink, large cookware finally fits the way it should.
+Stockpots, woks, roasting pans, baking sheets, and half-sheet pans can lie flat inside the bowl.
 A lasagna pan can soak completely without angling it awkwardly while water splashes onto the countertop.
 Cleanup becomes faster, calmer, and far more controlled.
+The depth of that bowl matters just as much as the configuration - see our ergonomic sink depth guide to understand how bowl depth affects your comfort and posture.

 That said, many homeowners still hesitate because they are used to the traditional double bowl setup.
 One side for soaking, one side for rinsing or drying.
 If that describes you, there is an important evolution you need to understand.